 This is also the street that theatre-goers cross on their way to and from Teatro Nacional Dona Maria II and Teatro Politeama.
-One of Lisbon’s main concert venues, Coliseu dos Recreios, attracts thousands of people on concert nights.
+Coliseu dos Recreios, one of Lisbon’s main concert venues, attracts thousands of people on concert nights.

 Several stores and restaurants along the street are worth at least a peek.
 Starting from Rossio, here’s a selection ordered by street number: